 - An indicative seat allotment list will open

-- Candidates whose name feature in the allotment list released will be required to pay an amount as counselling fee
+- Candidates whose names feature in the allotment list released will be required to pay an amount as counselling fee (Rs.
+50,000/-) The CLAT counselling fee can be paid via online mode through the CLAT log in.

 - Exercise ‘Seat Lock’ option given against the allotted NLU